desmap/ale-sensible/README.md

 - **Easy remove and add** of ALE and all its config, sometimes you don't want a noisy ALE being installed
 - **Experience Vim/Neovim as what they are,** slick, minmalistic editors, not some jarring Frankenstein-IDEs

-**Don't waste your precious time with setting up, maintaining _a linter_,** reading its docs and asking its maintainers how to use it; _it's. just. a. linter._, move on, code and create stuff, the linter should work for you, not the way around, you are not paid to set up a linter all day long; _linters are overrated_, actually most are less productive with linters than without because of the 'configuration porn', fixing wrong linter warnings and testing different linting engines; only because ALE is asynchornous doesn't make it less distracting**
+**Don't waste your precious time with setting up, maintaining _a linter_,** reading its docs and asking its maintainers how to use it; _it's. just. a. linter._, move on, code and create stuff, the linter should work for you, not the way around, you are not paid to set up a linter all day long; _linters are overrated_, actually most are less productive with linters than without because of the 'configuration porn', fixing wrong linter warnings and testing different linting engines; only because ALE is asynchornous doesn't make it less distracting.

 ## Install